 Islamic Relief in Niger

 Islamic Relief began working in Niger in 2005 with an emergency response to address a food and nutritional crisis there.
-Islamic Relief Niger has been established there to continue work with local organizations and nongovernmental organizations (NGOs) to implement and oversee development projects in the region.
+Islamic Relief Niger was then established to continue our vital work together with communities and other organisations to implement development projects in the region.